Lozzio99/SolarSystem3D/README.md

-If this configuration is selected during the simulation process, the generated files will be collected in the resources/ErrorData folder, organised by solver and step size used If selected during tests (by enabling [SolversAccuracyTest.java]) these files will be collected in the test/java/resources/ErrorData folder,as by standard organization.
+If this configuration is selected during the simulation process, the generated files will be collected in the resources/ErrorData folder, organised by solver and step size used If selected during tests (by enabling [GeneralSystemTest.java]) these files will be collected in the test/java/resources/ErrorData folder,as by standard organization.

-[SolversAccuracyTest.java]: src/test/java/group17/SolversAccuracyTest.java
+[GeneralSystemTest.java]: C:\JAVA\SolarSystem3D\src\test\java\GeneralSystemTest.java

 NOTE : the ErrorData folder MUST be present in both cases, if this options is selected NOTE : to allow the report generation it is **_required_**  to let the simulation Clock to get to the **_first of the month at the exact time "00: